 You can become your own mental health supporter by taking steps towards a healthy lifestyle.
 In conjunction with your treatment options, incorporating healthy lifestyle changes into day-to-day life can help you form positive relationships and better manage and cope with life’s challenges.

 Along with weight management and physical health, exercise offers protective benefits to your mental health.
-A study undertaken by the National Institute of Health (2010) found aerobic exercises including jogging, swimming, cycling, walking, gardening and dancing, reduce symptoms of anxiety and depression.
-Be sure to get in 30 minutes of moderate exercise 3 times a week.
+A study by the National Institute of Health found that aerobic exercises reduce symptoms of anxiety and depression.
+Aerobic activities include:

-Enjoy a healthy diet
+2. Enjoy a healthy diet

 A nutritious diet can reduce mood swings and increase energy levels.
 Omega-3 found in fish and Omega-6 fatty acids found in seeds and nuts have also been proven to boost brain power and reduce mood swings.

-Get enough quality sleep
+3. Get enough quality sleep

-Spend time with loved ones and build positive relationships
+4. Spend time with loved ones and build positive relationships

-Approximately half of people with mental illness are also smokers.
+Approximately 50% of people with a mental illness are also smokers.
 The toxins in cigarettes have been found to contribute to mood problems.
-Additionally, the physical health problems caused by smoking such as heart disease, lung disease, coughing, emphysema, frequent colds, and difficulty exercising can all lead to mood problems and mental health challenges.
+In addition, the physical health problems caused by smoking, such as heart disease and lung disease, can lead to mood problems and mental health challenges.